 Students go to the corner that corresponds to their individual response or ideas.
 They share ideas with one or more classmates who are at the same corner.

 When the students have finished talking with their partners, the teacher asks students to share about the information they exchanged in the corner.
-This can be done when the students are still standing in the corners or after they have returned to their s
+This can be done when the students are still standing in the corners or after they have returned to their seats.

 Instead of taping words/phrases/pictures to different corners, a teacher can use a PowerPoint slide to assign meaning to each corner.
 This way, the teacher can assign different values for different corners within the same activity—allowing students to move more and also requiring students to pay attention to the text on each slide.